eliocamp/reproducibility-with-r/content/materials/day3/02-docker/index.markdown

 But if you need to install system dependencies and R Packages you will need to modify this image to install them.
 This is done with the Dockerfile, a set of steps required to build an image.

-Since each project should have its own Dockerfile, let's create a file called `Dockerfile` at the root of the demo project and put these lines in:
+Since each project should have its own Dockerfile, let's create a file called `Dockerfile` at the root of the demo project we used for the renv section and put these lines in:

 ```
 FROM rocker/rstudio:4.1.2